memoldrem/summerserve/README.md

-# Simple HTTP Server in C
+# HTTP Server in C

 This project implements a basic HTTP server in C that listens for client connections, handles incoming HTTP requests, and sends a simple HTTP response.
 The server is designed to demonstrate basic networking concepts using sockets and the `TCP/IP` protocol in C.